Discover Jesus \ Person \David Zebedee

 David was a man of many skills and abilities.
 Besides oversight of the messenger service and management of the tent cities, he took on the work of finding buyers for the fish that the apostles netted.
 Whenever the apostles’ treasury ran low, these Galilean fishermen would return to their nets and sell their catch to David, who would then find buyers at local markets.
 Yet more funds came from runners who David charged with the task of collecting donations as they went about their duty carrying messages across Palestine.

 On one occasion, when Jesus’ family arrived at the Zebedee home where Jesus was staying, David took it upon himself to post twenty-five sentinels around the residence.
-He did this because one of his messengers reported the Sanhedrin were coming to arrest the Master.
+He did this because one of his messengers reported the Sanhedrin was coming to arrest the Master.
 Jesus and his group escaped in boats just before the arresting authorities arrived and searched the house and nearby Capernaum for almost a week.

 After Jesus died, his friends Mary and Martha, sisters of Lazarus, decided to join their brother in Philadelphia.
 The sisters were quite wealthy and needed help disposing of their many possessions before leaving their home in Bethany.
-David provided them help and then escorted them to Philadelphia.
+David provided them with help and then escorted them to Philadelphia.

 The friendship between David and Jesus began when Jesus lived with the Zebedee family and worked at father Zebedee’s fishing and boatbuilding business.
 Although David had little interest in Jesus’ teachings, he deeply respected Jesus as a man of intelligence, skill, and wisdom.
 One morning, after a night without catching any fish, David and his helper Simon came to shore.
 While they were repairing their nets, Jesus approached and asked them to go out again and drop their nets in a certain place.
 After doing so, they netted so many fish that they had to summon help.
-From that day, in January, 28 CE until Jesus’ death, David and Simon became devoted volunteers in service to Jesus’ mission.
+From that day, in January 28 CE, until Jesus’ death, David and Simon became devoted volunteers in service to Jesus’ mission.
 David gave all his energies to this cause.

 Jesus used David’s messenger service on many occasions.
 He, his apostles, and his followers depended on David’s messengers for accurate information and quick, reliable communication.
 More than once, David’s runners informed Jesus of the plans and movements of his enemies.
 When Jesus wanted his apostles and evangelists to gather for a meeting, or when he wished to meet with his family, he summoned David to send runners to the ones needed.
 And David always had two or three of his men watching Jesus for the purposes of safety and early warning.

 David was always able and willing to do whatever Jesus and his followers needed, whether it involved dispatching one or more of his messengers with communication to Jesus’ relatives, erecting a tent city, or replenishing the apostles’ funds.
-David never failed and his services were always available to Jesus, the apostles, and Jesus’ family and friends until the day Jesus rose from his tomb.
+David never failed, and his services were always available to Jesus, the apostles, and Jesus’ family and friends until the day Jesus rose from his tomb.

-In their last talk before Jesus was arrested, tried, and crucified, David said to Jesus:"Master, I have had great joy in my service with you.
+In their last talk before Jesus was arrested, tried, and crucified, David said to Jesus: "Master, I have had great joy in my service with you.
 My brothers are your apostles, but I have delighted to do the lesser things as they should be done, and I shall miss you with all my heart when you are gone."
 And then said Jesus to David: "David, my son, others have done that which they were directed to do, but this service you have done of your own heart, and I have not been unmindful of your devotion.
 You, too, shall someday serve with me in the eternal kingdom."

 Jesus never found the need to reprimand David for laziness, pride, or lack of loyalty.
-But there was an incident, at an encampment near Bethsaida, where David and others repeatedly plunged a disruptive individual into the waters of Galilee before Jesus could stop them.
+But there was an incident at an encampment near Bethsaida, where David and others repeatedly plunged a disruptive individual into the waters of Galilee before Jesus could stop them.
 That individual left with a few other unstable souls and established a camp elsewhere.

 One other incident occurred the day before Jesus was arrested.
 Realizing Jesus was going to be killed if no one intervened, David decided he should provide the Master with defenders.
 He armed three rugged men and offered them to Jesus after Jesus announced he was going into the hills to prepare for the final act of his life in the flesh.
 David said: "You well know, Master, that the Pharisees and rulers seek to destroy you, and yet you make ready to go alone into the hills.
 To do this is folly; I will therefore send three men with you well prepared to see that no harm befalls you."